awsdocs/amazon-sagemaker-developer-guide/doc_source/ssm-access.md

 ## SSM access with AWS PrivateLink<a name="ssm-access-privatelink"></a>

  If your endpoints run within a virtual private cloud \(VPC\) that is not connected to the public internet, you can use AWS PrivateLink to enable SSM\.
-AWS PrivateLink restricts all network traffic between your enpoint instances, SSM, and Amazon EC2 to the Amazon network\.
+AWS PrivateLink restricts all network traffic between your endpoint instances, SSM, and Amazon EC2 to the Amazon network\.
 For more information on how to setup SSM access with AWS PrivateLink, see [Set up a VPC endpoint for Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started-privatelink.html)\.

 ## Logging with Amazon CloudWatch Logs<a name="ssm-access-logging"></a>